Hunintuitive/hunintuitive.github.io/content/en/post/dopamine/Index.md

 ![Rat](/post/dopamine/rat.png)

-Imagine a classic scientific experiment: scientists engineer rats with no dopamine in their brains.
+Consider a classic scientific experiment: scientists engineer rats with no dopamine in their brains.
 When food is placed directly in their mouths, they eat, but if the food is just a body length away, they starve.
 This startling result reveals dopamine’s essential role, not just in pleasure but in motivation and survival.
 It’s the brain’s way of signaling what we should approach, investigate, and pursue.

 Dr. Anna Lembke explains that dopamine is a chemical messenger produced in our brains that helps us experience reward, pleasure, and motivation.
 Interestingly, dopamine is often more about the drive to seek out something than about the pleasure itself.
 Without it, basic survival becomes nearly impossible, as the rat experiment demonstrates.